mrVectorz/snips/ocp/log_forwarding.md

 order to have a backup.
 `oc get -n openshift-logging cm fluentd -o json | jq -r '.data."fluent.conf"' > fluentd.conf.bak`

-We can now modify the fluentd configuration with anything we like that fluentd allows[0]:
+We can now modify the fluentd configuration with anything we like that [fluentd allows](https://docs.fluentd.org/configuration/config-file):
 `oc edit -n openshift-logging cm fluentd`

-Note: that this method will have a bunch of newline characters
+Note: that this method will have a bunch of newline characters in the edit

 In the case where the oprator wishes to split up application logs they will be required to edit the section where logs get labelled with APPLICATION: